aws-solutions-library-samples/guidance-for-automated-querying-of-amazon-s3-logs-with-amazon-athena/README.md

 2. Select the stack you created.
 3. Choose "Delete" and confirm.

-This will remove all resources created by the solution.
+This will remove all resources created by the solution, except the Amazon S3 bucket containing the query results.

+A lifecycle expiration rule is automatically applied to the guidance S3 bucket to expire the raw logs copied to it by Amazon S3 Batch operations after 1 day, however, the query results are retained for audit purposes.

 <a name="9-troubleshooting-guidance-limitations-and-additional-resources"></a>
 ## 9. Troubleshooting, Guidance, Limitations and Additional Resources